-What is Juneteenth and Why Do We Celebrate It?
+What Is Juneteenth, and Why Do We Celebrate It?

 What is Juneteenth?

-Upon his arrival in Galveston, he issued General Order No. 3 at the Headquarters District of Texas.
+Upon his arrival in Galveston, Union General Granger issued General Order No. 3 at the Headquarters District of Texas.
 It declared, “The people of Texas are informed that, in accordance with a proclamation from the Executive of the United States, all slaves are free.
-This involves an absolute equality of personal rights and rights of property, between former masters and slaves and the connection heretofore existing between them, becomes that between employer and hired labor.”
+This involves an absolute equality of personal rights and rights of property, between former masters and slaves, and the connection heretofore existing between them becomes that between employer and hired labor.”